microsoft/yardl/docs/docs.md

 > overview [here](https://learnxinyminutes.com/docs/yaml/).

 To get started, create a new empty directory and `cd` into it.
-This directory will contain ouy yardl package.
+This directory will contain the yardl package.
 To quickly create a package you can run:

 ``` bash
 yardl init playground